 Initially, I wanted to go on a solo trip.
 But, diving is, after all, a social activity, and I couldn’t imagine doing it alone with just the instructors.
 And my friends didn’t seem interested in scuba diving in the Maldives.
 Hence, I opted to travel with an experiential travel site, which hosts amazing activities and experiences around the world.
 Which was exactly what I was looking for.
 So, I gifted myself with a diving trip for my birthday and booked my flights to the Maldives.
 One week turned into another and soon I was in the Maldives, closer to my dream than ever before!

 Read: Best Scuba diving destinations in the world!

-Compared to Maldivian standards, where the norm is $500 per night resort stays (that goes as far as $2000 – $3000 per night), Maafushi offers budget accommodation somewhere around $50 per night per person or lesser.
-Here are some of the accommodations I personally recommend if you’re making Maafushi island your base – Triton beach hotel and spa, Arena beach hotel, or Zest Cabana Guest House.
-You can read more on that here.
+Compared to Maldivian standards, where the norm is $500 per night resort stays (that goes as far as $2000 – $3000 per night), Maafushi offers budget accommodation somewhere around $50 per night per person or less.
+Here are some of the accommodations I personally recommend if you’re making Maafushi Island your base – Triton beach hotel and spa, Arena beach hotel, or Zest Cabana Guest House.
+You can read more on that in the ultimate Maafushi island blog post here.

 Learning Scuba Diving

 I dived with Maafushi Dive – a dive center right in Maafushi.
 They are a bunch of fun folks and they offer PADI certifications for all ranges of learning from Discover Scuba Diving to PADI Divemaster courses.
 Highly recommend them!

 In the process of getting certified as an Open Water Diver, I spent three hours in theoretical video lessons on diving where I learned about concepts like buoyancy, descending and ascending, responsible diving practices, and diving equipment. followed by a confined dive (either diving in the pool or a shallow stretch of ocean), it was finally time to test the waters.